You know the story. It's a love story.

 In The Hunger Games Katniss' mother was part of the merchant class while her father was part of the lower class people living in the Seam.
 She left her more financially secure home in the merchant district to live poorly in the Seam with him.
 Eventually her daughter would do the opposite.
 Katniss, born and raised in the Seam, married Peeta, a member of the merchant class.

 The Horse and His Boy plays with this.
 At first Shasta is essentially an orphan slave boy and Aravis is a very high-level noblewoman.
-It's reversed in the end, though, when Shasta is revealed to be Prince Cor of Archenland and Aravis finds herself essentially a refugee.
-It ends up being evened out when she's invited to become a lady at court, and they don't get married until years later.
+It's reversed when Shasta is revealed to be Prince Cor of Archenland and Aravis finds herself essentially a refugee.
+It ends evened out when she's invited to become a lady at court, and they don't get married until years later.

-Guardsman Mattes Tunstall gets together with Lady Sabine of Macayhill in the Provost's Dog books of the Tortall Universe.
-She's actually much happier in the company of Dogs than her fellow nobles.
-But it eats at him enough that he turns traitor for the sake of a title in Mastiff.
+in the Provost's Dog books of the Tortall Universe, Guardsman Mattes Tunstall gets together with Lady Sabine of Macayhill She's much happier in the company of Dogs than her fellow nobles.
+It eats at him enough that he turns traitor for the sake of a title in Mastiff.